Alexandr Shabliy: Bellator Lightweight World Grand Prix

 On January 11, 2023, Shabliy was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Tofiq Musayev taking place on March 10, 2023, at Bellator 292.
 Shabliy won the bout in the third round, finishing Musayev with a body kick that rendered him unable to continue.

 In the semifinals, Shabliy faced former Lightweight champion Patricky Pitbull on November 17, 2023, at Bellator 301.
 In dominant fashion, Shabliy beat Patricky via unanimous decision, gathering all 50-45 scorecards from the judges.

 Shabliy was scheduled to face Usman Nurmagomedov for the Bellator Lightweight Championship on May 17, 2024, at Bellator Champions Series 2.
 However, Nurmagomedov withdrew due to injury and the bout was scrapped.
 The bout was rescheduled and eventually took place on September 7, 2024 at Bellator Champions Series 4.
 Shabliy lost the fight by unanimous decision.

 Professional Fighters League

 On February 26, 2025, the promotion officially revealed that Shabliy was joins the 2025 PFL Lightweight Tournament.

 In the quarterfinal, Shabliy was scheduled to face Brent Primus on April 18, 2025, at PFL 3.
 However, Shabliy withdrew from the tournament due to undisclosed reasons and was replaced by Vinicius Sacchelli Cenci.

 On June 4, it was announced that Shabliy had tested positive for recombinant erythropoietin (rEPO) as the result of an out-of-competition sample collected on March 19, 2025.
 USADA gave him a six month suspension that began on March 19 and will end on September 19, 2025.

+Shabliy was scheduled to face Acoidan Duque on March 20, 2026, at PFL Madrid.
+However, the bout was removed from the event for unknown reasons.

+Shabliy rematched against Alfie Davis on June 27, 2026, at PFL San Diego.
+He won the fight via unanimous decision.

+Shabliy was scheduled to face Landry Ward on October 16, 2026, at PFL Chicago 2.
+However, the bout was removed from the event for unknown reasons.